Algorithm Onboarding

-For the engagement with stakeholders of the algorithm, APEx collaborates closely with initiatives such as the Stakeholder Engagement Facility.
+For the engagement with stakeholders of the algorithm, APEx collaborates closely with initiatives such as the Stakeholder Engagement Facility (SEF).
 Such initiatives provide outreach and training towards users to maximise the uptake of the onboarded algorithms.

 Hosting Platform Onboarding Support

-APEx can help to identify the different hosting environments that the project can choose from based on criteria such as the chosen standard or the availability of specific datasets and processing capabilities that are needed by the project.
-APEx also assists in the hosting environment onboarding process, ensuring that your algorithm is available for execution on the selected platform and ready for further integration into the APEx Algorithm Catalogue.
+APEx can help to identify the different hosting environments that the project can choose from based on criteria such as the chosen APEx-compliant standard (openEO or OGC API Processes) or the availability of specific datasets and processing capabilities that are required by the algorithm.
+If applicable, APEx can also assist in the hosting environment onboarding process, ensuring that your algorithm is available for execution on the selected platform and ready for further integration into the APEx Algorithm Services Catalogue.

 A full list of the known APEx-compliant algorithm hosting platforms is available here.